cms-flaf/Framework/docs/analysis.md

 - if you want to run only on few files, you can specify list of branches to run using `--branches` argument.
 E.g. `--branches 2,7-10,17`.
 - to get status, use `--print-stauts N,K` where N is depth for task dependencies, K is depths for file dependencies.
 E.g. `--print-status 3,1`.
 - to remove task output use `--remove-output N,a`, where N is depth for task dependencies.
 E.g. `--remove-output 0,a`.
+- it is highly recommended to limitate the maximum number of parallel jobs running adding `--parallel-jobs M` where M is the number of the parallel jobs (e.g. M=100)

 ## Create input file list